 Even when you choose a niche, you’ll have competition.
-In fact, even if you’re the first entrant in a new market, you probably won’t be without competitors for long if it’s a lucrative field.
+Even if you’re the first entrant in a new market, you probably won’t be without competitors for long if it’s a lucrative field.
 Instead of operating with blinkers on, you need to study your competition’s operations.
 Take a look at what they’re doing right and determine if you can adapt it to your site.
 Make sure you’re not stealing their intellectual property or plagiarizing their copy.
 Study how they’re displaying and promoting their products and services and how they’re making a name for themselves.
-You should also take note of anything you don’t like about the website so you can avoid doing anything similar.
+It would be best to note anything you don’t like about the website to avoid doing anything similar.

 Keep Up to Date with Technological Changes

-Technology changes rapidly and online trends come and go quite quickly.
-If you want to remain relevant and competitive, you need to know what’s the next big thing.
-Customers will expect a modern site that loads quickly and is easy to use.
+Technology changes rapidly, and online trends come and go quite quickly.
+If you want to remain relevant and competitive, you need to know the next big thing.
+Customers will expect a modern site that loads fast and is easy to use.
 If the user experience is poor, they won’t stick around to see what you have to offer.
-Knowing what consumers want and finding ways to gain their interest and trust is very important.
+Knowing what consumers want and finding ways to gain their interest and trust is significant.
 If you keep up to date with e-commerce trends and implement them before others in your niche, you can fight off the competition.

 Build a Loyal Customer Base

 E-commerce isn’t just about pushing products.
-Instead of trying to sell something with every interaction, you need to build a relationship with both current and prospective customers.
-Engage them on social media or via a blog and provide them with information they can’t get elsewhere.
-Your content should be educational, inspirational, entertaining or a combination of all three.
+Instead of selling something with every interaction, you need to build a relationship with current and prospective customers.
+Engage them on social media or via a blog and provide them with the information they can’t get elsewhere.
+Your content should be educational, inspirational, entertaining, or a combination of all three.

-You should also listen to what your customers ask for when they interact with you.
-Do they want faster shipping or do they keep asking you to stock a particular brand or product?
-Wherever possible, give your customers what they ask for even if it’s for a limited period.
+It would be best to listen to what your customers ask for when they interact with you.
+Do they want faster shipping, or do they keep asking you to stock a particular brand or product?
+Wherever possible, give your customers what they ask for, even if it’s for a limited period.
 If you don’t, they’ll go to another business that will.
 When your customers realize that you do what you can to meet their needs, they’ll share their experiences with their network, and this could generate more sales for your business.

 Improve Your Purchasing Decisions

-Your supply chain will play a major role in your ability to beat the competition.
+Your supply chain will play a significant role in your ability to beat the competition.
 However, it is not something you will perfect in the short term.
 It will take time to ensure you get the products, quality, and price you want but finding the right supply chain partners will make a big difference in your operation.
-Keep in mind that you are unlikely to get the best quality products if you choose the wholesaler or distributor with the lowest prices.
-If you plan to sell low-cost products, make sure that they function the way they’re supposed to so buyers don’t get turned off.
-Low prices may draw in buyers in droves but if the products are terrible, no one will return.
+Remember that you are unlikely to get the best quality products if you choose the wholesaler or distributor with the lowest prices.
+If you plan to sell low-cost products, make sure that they function the way they’re supposed to, so buyers don’t get turned off.
+Low prices may draw in buyers in droves, but no one will return if the products are terrible.